SpagoBILabs/SpagoBI/doc/docker/README.md

 ## License

-View license information at www.spagobi.org/homepage/opensource/license/ for the software contained in this image.
+View license information at [SpagoBI License](www.spagobi.org/homepage/opensource/license/) for the software contained in this image.